 Securing a website is a joint effort of both server provider and webmaster, so your first task would be to find the right host.
 Our focus today is on the next step – once a client, how to secure your website so no hacker can get in?

 There’s a simple answer to that question.
 The internet is booming, and anyone can easily create a website today.
 This ocean of opportunities naturally harvests sharks that want to take advantage of the situation.

 There are many ways a hacker can harm you.

 Brute force and DDoS attacks, spam blasts, SQL injections, personal data breaches – danger seems to lurk around every corner.
 Picking a hosting provider is the right first step to ensure your online safety.
-The host can equip you with highly-secure servers, packing firewalls and software add-ons to make your website look like a fortress.
+Your host can equip you with a secure VPS server, packing a firewall and software add-ons to make your website look like a fortress.